 What affects office rental prices in Oslo?

-New builds and refurbished offices command higher rents but may offer lower energy costs and better working environments.
-Even within the same area, micro-location and floor advantages can have a major impact on price. - Size and Flexibility
+- Standard New builds and refurbished offices command higher rents but may offer lower energy costs and better working environments.
+Even within the same area, micro-location and floor advantages can have a major impact on price.

-Smaller spaces often achieve a higher m² price.
-More flexible contracts typically cost more, while long-term leases can bring the price down. - Service Charges
+- Size and Flexibility Smaller spaces often achieve a higher m² price.
+More flexible contracts typically cost more, while long-term leases can bring the price down.

-Supply and demand determine how willing landlords are to negotiate.
+- Market Conditions Supply and demand determine how willing landlords are to negotiate.
 High vacancy rates may provide better room for negotiation and lower rent.

 Office rental prices in Oslo 2025 – Overview